Noël Minga: International career

 Minga was more known for his international career as he began playing for his home country of Congo–Brazzaville in 1970.
 For the upcoming Brazil Independence Cup, Minga was a part of the 28-man squad for the United Africa team as he made three appearances and didn't score a single goal in the Group Stage.
 The exodus of his career came in the 1972 African Cup of Nations as he was a part of the 22-man squad of the tournament.
 He gained further prestige as during the semi-finals against hosts Cameroon by scoring the winning goal at 31 minutes and 43 seconds following a series of passes and plays by François M'Pelé and Gabriel Dengaki.
 This success continued into the 1974 African Cup of Nations where he scored a goal against Zaire in the Group Stage, narrowly losing to Zambia in the semi-finals.
 He made a total of 21 appearances and 3 goals in his five years of international football.

 Managerial career

 Minga returned in the international stage to represent Congo–Brazzaville on two occasions.
 His first tenure was overseeing the Les Diables Rouges for the 1992 African Cup of Nations following a 14-year drought from qualifying as the team would make the knockout stage but ended up losing to Ghana.
 His second tenure came in 2001 as an interim manager.
 He later worked in Gabon as manager for US Oyem in 2010.

-Personal life
+Death

 Minga died on 25 April 2025 in Brazzaville following several months of illness dating back to February.
-His funeral was later held on 13 May by his former club of Inter Brazzaville with club 1st vice president Jean-Marie Apébé finding inspiration from Minga's goal against Cameroon 53 years ago.
+His funeral was later held on 13 May by his former club, Inter Brazzaville with the club's 1st vice president Jean-Marie Apébé finding inspiration from Minga's goal against Cameroon 53 years ago.